sampollard/reduce-error/README.md

 - Boost 1.72.0
 - Simgrid 3.25.1, or commit hash 4b7251c4ac80f95f82ac25ecfb3a9f618150cb11
 - GCC 7.5.0 and OpenMPI 4.0.3 on the single-node
-- GCC 7/3 and OpenMPI 2.1 on the multi-node cluster (talapas)
+- GCC 7.3.0 and OpenMPI 2.1 on the multi-node cluster (talapas @ UOregon)
+- MPFR 4.0.2

-Some of the directories here were not used to generate the results, but could be added in.
+Some of the directories here were not used to generate the results, but were used for comparison

 The three that are used in `./prep-nekbone.sh`:
 1. `openmpi`